pingcap/docs/configure-placement-rules.md

     pd-ctl config placement-rules rule-group set pd 100 true
     ```

-- To delete the configuration of a rule group: (Use default group configuration if there are rules in the group)
+- To delete the configuration of a rule group: (use the default group configuration if there is any rule in the group)

     {{< copyable "shell-regular" >}}